Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Non-coherent evolution

+For diagonal terms the identity matrices in Eq. \eqref{SmallT} cancel out, and we have to calculate the diagonal of the matrix

+which is obtained by multiplying the second-order terms in $\Delta t$ from Eq. \eqref{SmallCange} with the identity matrices.
+For this we use the fact that $\mathcal V$ is Hermitian with zero diagonal elements, so we obtain

-We can see that it satisfies the conditions for the transition rate matrix of a CTMC.
-Non-diagonal elements are positive numbers and diagonal elements are negatives such that the sums of elements in each column are zero.
-The evolution of probabilities is governed by the equation
+We can see that this satisfies the conditions for the transition rate matrix of a CTMC.
+The non-diagonal elements are positive numbers, and the diagonal elements are negative, such that the sums of the elements in each column are zero.
+We observe that if we had not retained elements of order $\Delta t^2$ in \eqref{ExpProd}, we would have zeros on the main diagonal of $\mathcal{Q}$.